thornoar/smoothmanifold/documentation/main.typ

 - setting `hl1.scnumber = -n` guarantees that the number of sections is `n` _or more;_
 - setting `hl1.scnumber = n` guarantees that the number of sections is `n` _or less;_

-The `free` mode is usually the preferred mode for three-dimensional drawing, it can be enabled via #box[`mode = free`] in the `dpar` @smooth-dpar structure.

-The implementation of the `free` mode relies heavily on the following technical routines:
+The `free` mode is usually the preferred mode for three-dimensional drawing.
+Its implementation relies heavily on the following technical routines:

 ```
 path[] sectionellipse (pair p1, pair p2, pair dir1, pair dir2, pair viewdir)